bayorr/SM-J320AZ/AP_J320AZTUU1APC4_CL7342465_QB8837709_REV00_user_low_ship/README.md

 ```

 ### recovery.img
 Contains its own RAMDISK and kernel.
 Used by vendors for updates and recovery mode.
 Most rootkits start here.
 These can be extracted with imjtool as well (see above).
+The directory `recovery_extracted` contains unique information about this image.

 ### system.img
 Not to be confused with the system image contained in `boot.img`.
 This image is the full android file system (The image we extract from `boot.img` serves as the root file system and it's init.rc dictates the mounting of images to their select partitions, to include this image).
 These are often packaged in Android's _Sparse Image format_.
 A tool for making an ext4 mountable system image from `system.img` is available with `apt-get install android-sdk-libsparse-utils` as of September 2020.